 22. Pompadour Fade

 What is not to love about the pompadour?
 It is a hairstyle that is all about volume but still looks structured.
 It was first popularized in the 50s and remains relevant today because it is highly adaptable.
-The cut can suit various hair textures and be changed to make it more modern, such as a fade.
+The cut can suit various hair textures and be changed to make it more modern, such as a fade haircut.
 Faded sides and back give the pompadour structure, graduating to a shorter length above the ears.
 This also makes the top of the head appear fuller and thicker, giving it even more height.

-23. Quiff with Fade
+23. Quiff Fade

 24. Wavy Hair Fade